 - Are you a good record-keeper?

-- Can you afford to work years without seeing
+- Can you afford to work years

 Are you ready to start your own business, but not ready to hire employees?
 There are plenty of options for people who would prefer to be “solopreneurs” and keep their business operations simple.

 Here are six ideas to inspire you to start working on your solo business plan right away:

 Are you educated in nutrition but are still looking to get your career to go in the right direction?
 Turn your healthy lifestyle choices and education into lucrative business decisions by becoming a virtual health coach.
 You’ll be aided in your efforts by the myriad new health-related apps and devices being developed to help clients keep track of fitness goals and weight loss.

 Anyone with aging loved ones knows how hard it can be to care for them without extra help.
 Elderly people living in their own homes need help with lots of routine chores like cooking, cleaning, grocery shopping and yard work.
 Why not start a business that offers senior citizens and their families the help they need to maintain their households without breaking their budgets?
 With word-of-mouth endorsements and social media targeted at the overworked baby-boomer set, you could

 It’s not easy to run a business with your spouse or significant other.
 But for couples who have built up a solid foundation and who know how to handle conflict with each other, small business ownership could be a step toward financial independence and even a stronger relationship.